 Telemedicine is an option available now that it wasn’t previously.
 Doctors can communicate via computers and smartphones with colleagues around the world, and patients in rural areas can receive a diagnosis without having to go to a hospital.
 In the case of disaster areas, telemedicine can greatly improve care when it would not otherwise be available, such as during the Haiti earthquake or in war zones.

 Knowing what drugs are in stock is crucial to treating the patient.
-Therefore, keeping updated inventory lists are very important.
+Therefore, keeping an updated inventory list is very important.
 If a doctor prescribes something that is not in stock without knowing it, it could delay recovery.
 Instead, using a computer to track inventory would alert staff immediately when something is wrong so they can change their treatment plan if necessary.

 Many drugs are highly regulated and must be carefully tracked to make sure they are not being abused or incorrectly prescribed.
 Computers can record inventory and keep track of the history of a given drug, then withdraw it if necessary, eliminating human error.